 Dr. Susan S. Fleming, Ms. Debbie S. Roberts and Messrs.
-Kaj Ahlmann, Michael E. Angelina, John T. Baily, Calvin G. Butler, Jr., David B. Duclos, Jordan W. Graham, Jonathan E. Michael, Robert P. Restrepo, Jr., James J. Scanlan, and Michael J. Stone, each a current director, are standing for election.
-Each is nominated to serve for a one-year term expiring in 2020.
+Kaj Ahlmann, Michael E. Angelina, John T. Baily, Calvin G. Butler, Jr., David B. Duclos, Jordan W. Graham, Jonathan E. Michael, Robert P. Restrepo, Jr., and Michael J. Stone, each a current Director, are standing for election.
+Each is nominated to serve for a one-year term expiring at the 2021 Annual Meeting.

 The Board of Directors has no reason to believe that any nominee will be unable to serve if elected.
-In the event that any nominee shall become unavailable for election, the shares represented by a proxy will be voted for the election of a substitute nominee selected by the persons appointed as proxies and recommended by the Board, unless the Board should determine to reduce the number of directors pursuant to the Company's By-Laws or allow the vacancy to stay open until a replacement is designated by the Board.
+In the event that any nominee shall become unavailable for election, the shares represented by a proxy will be voted for the election of a substitute nominee selected by the persons appointed as proxies and recommended by the Board, unless the Board should determine to reduce the number of Directors pursuant to the Company's ByLaws or allow the vacancy to stay open until a replacement is designated by the Board.

-The Board of Directors recommends that the shareholders vote "FOR" the election of all 12 nominees listed below.
+The Board of Directors recommends that the shareholders vote "FOR" the election of all 11 nominees listed below.